 Review - 'Klara and the Sun' by Kazuo Ishiguro

 We start off with Klara at the store, hoping to be chosen as the Artificial Friend for a family.
-Since she's a robot and the story is told from her perspective, her narrative comes across as a bit robotic and detached.
+Since she's a robot and the story is told from her perspective, her narrative comes across a bit robotic and detached.
 But it fits the tone of the story, and I really enjoyed reading her growing awareness and insight.
 And I'm not afraid to admit that her search for her "forever home" tugged at my heartstrings.

 Readaroo Rating: 3 stars